christianmalek/vuex-rest-api/README.md

 A Helper utility to simplify the usage of REST APIs with Vuex 2.
 Uses the popular HTTP client [axios](https://github.com/mzabriskie/axios) for requests.
 [Works](#usage-with-websanovavue-auth) with [websanova/vue-auth](https://github.com/websanova/vue-auth).

-## Still in development
-This piece of software is still work in progress.
-Error reports and improvement proposals are welcome!

 ## What is this good for
 If you want to connect a REST API with Vuex you'll find that there are a few repetitive steps.
 You need to request the data from the api (with an action) and set the state (via a mutation).
 This utility helps in *creating the stores* by setting up the state, mutations and actions.